Boryeong Mud Festival: Attractions

 For the period of the festival several large attractions are erected in the seafront area of Daecheon.
 These include a mud pool, mud slides, mud prison and mud skiing competitions.
 This is a ticketed event and the tickets can be purchased online or at the venue.
 Colored mud is also produced for body painting.
 A large stage is erected on the beach, which is used for live music, competitions and various other visual attractions.
+In 2023 the "mud barbecue" was added.

 A small market runs along the seafront selling cosmetics made using the mud from Boryeong.
 Various health and beauty clinics offer massages, acupuncture and other treatments utilising the medicinal qualities of the mud.

-The festival is closed with a large firework display.
+The festival ends with a large firework display.